nzakas/understandinges6/manuscript/12-Proxies-and-Reflection.md

 ## The `ownKeys` Trap

 The `ownKeys` proxy trap intercepts the internal method `[[OwnPropertyKeys]]` and allows you to override that behavior by returning an array of values.
-This array is used in three methods: the `Object.getOwnPropertyNames()` method, the `Object.getOwnPropertySymbols()` method, and the `Object.assign()` method.
+This array is used in four methods: the `Object.getOwnPropertyNames()` method, the `Object.keys()` method, the `Object.getOwnPropertySymbols()` method, and the `Object.assign()` method.
 (The `Object.assign()` method uses the array to determine which properties to copy.)

 The default behavior for the `ownKeys` trap is implemented by the `Reflect.ownKeys()` method and returns an array of all own property keys, including both strings and symbols.
-The `Object.getOwnProperyNames()` method filters symbols out of the array and returns the result while `Object.getOwnPropertySymbols()` filters the strings out of the array and returns the result.
+The `Object.getOwnProperyNames()` and the `Object.keys()` methods filter symbols out of the array and returns the result while `Object.getOwnPropertySymbols()` filters the strings out of the array and returns the result.
 The `Object.assign()` method uses the array with both strings and symbols.

 The `ownKeys` trap receives a single argument, the target, and must always return an array or array-like object; otherwise, an error is thrown.
-You can use the `ownKeys` trap to, for example, filter out certain property keys that you don't want used when the `Object.getOwnPropertyNames()` method, the `Object.getOwnPropertySymbols()` method, or the `Object.assign()` method is used.
+You can use the `ownKeys` trap to, for example, filter out certain property keys that you don't want used when the `Object.getOwnPropertyNames()` method, `Object.keys()` method, the `Object.getOwnPropertySymbols()` method, or the `Object.assign()` method is used.
 Suppose you don't want to include any property names that begin with an underscore character, a common notation in JavaScript indicating that a field is private.
 You can use the `ownKeys` trap to filter out those keys as follows:

 ```js
 let proxy = new Proxy({}, {